Prompt engineering in .NET

 Completion: "Pedro Lascurain."

-Looks right, but what if your app is supposed to help U.S. history students?
-Pedro Lascurain's 45-minute term is the shortest term for any president, but he served Mexico—the students are probably looking for "William Henry Harrsion".
+The completion appears correct, but what if your app is supposed to help U.S. history students?
+Pedro Lascurain's 45-minute term is the shortest term for any president, but he served as the president of Mexico.
+The U.S. history students are probably looking for "William Henry Harrison".
 Clearly, the app could be more helpful to its intended users if you gave it some context.

-GPT models that support text generation don't require any specific format, but you should organize your prompts so it's clear what's an instruction and what's an example.
-GPT models that support chat-based apps use three roles to organize completions: a system role that controls the chat, a user role to represent user input, and an assistant role for responding to users.
-You divide your prompts into messages for each role:
+Models that support text generation often don't require any specific format, but you should organize your prompts so it's clear what's an instruction and what's an example.
+Models that support chat-based apps use three roles to organize completions: a system role that controls the chat, a user role to represent user input, and an assistant role for responding to users.
+Divide your prompts into messages for each role:

 • System messages give the model instructions about the assistant.
 A prompt can have only one system message, and it must be the first message.

-• User messages show example or historical prompts, or contain instructions for the assistant.
+• User messages include prompts from the user and show examples, historical prompts, or contain instructions for the assistant.
 An example chat completion must have at least one user message.

 • Assistant messages show example or historical completions, and must contain a response to the preceding user message.
 Assistant messages aren't required, but if you include one it must be paired with a user message to form an example.